 The FBI classifies San Diego, our fine city, as one of the top cities for sex trafficking of children in the nation.
 Studies indicate there are more than 3,000 and possibly as high as 8,000 sex trafficking victims every year in San Diego.

-I CARE is a new program that expands our support to youth up to age 21 who are at risk for or have experienced sex trafficking or other commercial sexual exploitation.
+I CARE expands our support to youth up to age 21 who are at risk for or have experienced sex trafficking or other commercial sexual exploitation.
 The program provides a mental health clinic and a drop-in center.

 Mental Health Services